Monetary Policy

 • By controlling the interest rates and money supply in the country, monetary policies control the savings and investments of people.

-• Since the policies can control the demands in the country, it encourages monetary authorities to use these policies to maintain a balance between the supply and demands of goods.
-When the interest rate is low, more people take loans to buy goods and services which leads to a rise in demands.
+• Since the policies can control the demands in the country, it encourages monetary authorities to use these policies to maintain a balance between the supply and demand of goods.
+When the interest rate is low, more people take loans to buy goods and services which leads to a rise in demand.

 Controlling the interest rates can bring an immense change in the utilization of money in the country.
 Individuals and businesses seek to borrow loans when the interest rate remains on the lower side.
 An increased rate maintains the monetary balance in the country well.